History Of Textile

 13th century.
 The manufacturing of clothes developed in the city and in the Bisenzio Valley.
 The wool workers of Prato had become specialists in the use of wool and devoted themselves to the calimala art (a special process that softens and improves the appearance of cloth).

-Prato wool craftsmen, united by the wool guild, regulated the manufacturing and the trade of cloth through laws and statutes, that were gradually updated.
+14th century Prato wool craftsmen, united by the wool guild, regulated the manufacturing and the trade of cloth through laws and statutes, that were gradually updated.

 Francesco di Marco Datini greatly boosted the Prato textile industry and trade.
 Through a network of his stores, the woollen cloth extended to many European countries enabling in return, the importation of valuable coloured fabrics through the same routes.